 This week's post was written by Lance Nathan, Senior Linguistics Developer at Luminoso.

-We have exciting news to share this week!
-Luminoso’s software has officially mastered Korean, in addition to already knowing eleven other languages, including Chinese, Arabic, Russian, and of course English.
-In other words, it can process and analyze unstructured data in Korean without needing to translate it to and from another language like English first – a rather impressive feat, and one that’s unusual in the world of multilingual data analytics.
+We talk a lot about how Luminoso can "natively process" text data in multiple languages.
+In other words, it can process and analyze unstructured data in a language such as Korean or Arabic, without needing to translate it to and from another language like English first – a rather impressive feat, and one that’s unusual in the world of multilingual data analytics.